maldonado91/Pewlett-Hackard-Analysis/README.md

       I would say yes because there are double the amount of Senior Engineers/Staff and than no-Seniors level employees.
 * Two additional queries/tables that would provide insight into the upcoming "silver tsunami"?

-      I did a GROUB BY of all mentorship eligible employes to view that breakdwn like we did retirement eligible employees
+      I did a GROUB BY of all mentorship eligible employes to view that breakdown like we did retirement eligible employees

            ```